nerdmax/override-material-ui-css/Readme.md

 This library is a wrapper component which only takes the children prop and renders it without any modification but just moving Material-UI's `<style>` tag to the top of the `<head>` tag.
 It will make overriding style very easy.

+PS: OverrideMaterialUICss will add [CSS Baseline](https://material-ui.com/style/css-baseline/).
+It's provided by Material-UI to kickstart an elegant, consistent, and simple baseline to build upon.
+It's not a must have thing and you can disable this feature by setting `useCssBaseline` to false.
+Eg: `<OverrideMaterialUICss useCssBaseline={false}> <button>testButton</button> </OverrideMaterialUICss>`

 [![NPM](https://nodei.co/npm/override-material-ui-css.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/override-material-ui-css/)

 - [override-material-ui-css](#override-material-ui-css)